alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

   - 626 idle cycles: number of cycles for which the NPU was idle

   - 628,122 AXI0 read beats: The number of AXI beats with read transactions from AXI0 bus.
-    AXI0 is the bus where Ethos-U55 NPU reads and writes to the computation buffers (activation buf/tensor arenas).
+AXI0 is the bus where Ethos-U55 NPU reads and writes to the computation buffers, activation buf, or tensor arenas.

   - 135,087 AXI0 write beats: The number of AXI beats with write transactions to AXI0 bus.

   - 62,870 AXI1 read beats: The number of AXI beats with read transactions from AXI1 bus.
-    AXI1 is the bus where Ethos-U55 NPU reads the model (read only)
+AXI1 is the bus where Ethos-U55 NPU reads the model.
+So, read-only.

-- For FPGA platforms, CPU cycle count can also be enabled.
-For FVP, however, CPU cycle counters should not be used as the CPU model is not cycle-approximate or cycle-accurate.
+- For FPGA platforms, a CPU cycle count can also be enabled.
+However, do not use cycle counters for FVP, as the CPU model is not cycle-approximate or cycle-accurate.